The driver is configured in MacOS as follows.

 UPDD Daemon, Commander, Gestures and TUIO run as launch agent processes in that should they fail they will automatically be restarted.
 The launch agent mechanism is also used to start the processes at system startup.

-Should you want to quit one of these processes such that it does not run at startup you need to move or delete the appropriate file from the launch agent folder:
+Should you want to quit one of these processes such that it does not run at startup you need to move or delete or rename the appropriate file from the launch agent folder: